kyma-project/kyma/docs/eventing/03-03-in-cluster-eventing.md

 ---
 ```

-On the publisher side, you need to include the exact same Application name in the `type:` field like in this example:
+On the publisher side, you need to include the exact same Application name in the `type` field like in this example:

 ```yaml
 curl -k -i \